MicrosoftDocs/power-platform/power-platform/admin/onpremises-data-gateway-management.md

 > [!div class="mx-imgBorder"]
 > ![Power Platform admin](media/tenant-administration.png "Power Platform admin")

-When tenant administration is on, the **Data** page lists all on-premises data gateway clusters installed on the tenant.
+When **Tenant administration** is on, the **Data** page lists all on-premises data gateway clusters installed on the tenant.
 In addition, you can review the following information about these clusters:

 - **Gateway cluster name**: The name of the gateway cluster.
 - **Contact info**: Admin contact information for the gateway cluster.